 One of the most helpful parts of using a customer journey map to manage the customer experience is that it shows you exactly what places you should be measuring how customers are feeling, be it delight or frustration.

 How can you measure the experience?
 There are various ways you can identify these emotions.
-The easiest way is through feedback forms, surveys, or polls.
+You can learn more about How to Get Good Feedback Without Irritating Your Customers.

 Once you’re measuring the success of each touchpoint you can begin to isolate what the main drivers of customer experience are for your business.